Home

 Three FREE Audiobooks RISK-FREE from Audible

-In a continuing cell phone trend, for the fifth consecutive year, men outpaced women in cell phone usage, according to an annual survey conducted for Cingular Wireless.
+In a continuing cell phone trend, for the fifth consecutive year, men outpaced women in cell phone usage, according to an annual survey conducted for AT&T Wireless.
 Men talk 35 percent more on their wireless phones than women, morethan double the 16 percent lead men held in 2004.

 Men are using an average of 571 minutes a month, compared to an average of 424 wireless minutes a month for women.